PersonPerhaps/cpp201803/session_7_ex.md

-    push_back(T&);     // Adds a new element ‘g’ at the end of the list T& pop_front();    // Removes the first element of the list, and reduces size of the list by 1 T& pop_back();     // Removes the last element of the list, and reduces size of the list by 1 T& begin();     // Returns an iterator pointing to the first element of the list T& end();       // Returns an iterator pointing to the theoretical last element which follows the last element bool empty();   // Returns whether the list is empty(1) or not(0) insert(int pos, &T);  // Inserts new elements in the list before the element at a specified position erase(int pos, &t);   // Removes a single element or a range of elements from the list reverse();            // Reverses the list
+    push_back(T&);     // Adds a new element ‘g’ at the end of the list T& pop_front();    // Removes the first element of the list, and reduces size of the list by 1 T& pop_back();     // Removes the last element of the list, and reduces size of the list by 1 T* begin();     // Returns an iterator pointing to the first element of the list T* end();       // Returns an iterator pointing to the theoretical last element which follows the last element bool empty();   // Returns whether the list is empty(1) or not(0) insert(int pos, &T);  // Inserts new elements in the list before the element at a specified position erase(int pos);   // Removes a single element at a position reverse();            // Reverses the list
     size_t size();  //Returns the number of elements in the list